 Also of interest is that Williamsville has more people living here who work in computers and math than 95% of the places in the US.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Williamsville.
 57.15% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.

 The per capita income in Williamsville in 2010 was $38,247, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
 This equates to an annual income of $152,988 for a family of four.
 However, Williamsville contains both very wealthy and poor people as well.

 The people who call Williamsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Williamsville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Williamsville include Polish, Irish, English, and Italian.

 The most common language spoken in Williamsville is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Polish.